blurpy/qa40xw/README.md

 ## Features

-Please read the manual for the Analyzer software to understand how to use the QA402.
-This app offers a lot of the functionality of the Windows software, but is not feature complete.
+Please read the manual for the QA40x Analyzer software to understand how to use the QA402.
+This webapp offers a lot of the functionality of the official software, but is not feature complete.

 **Note:** QA40x does not expose all the APIs that QA401H offers yet, so some features are disabled in the user interface for now.